robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 * critical : SIM in routing, network manual selection is slow and often back to search

-* annoying : automatic timezone does not work even with internet connection and GPS on
+* annoying : automatic time zone does not work even with internet connection and GPS on

 * annoying : Xperia 10 II mobile data does not work in 2G and 3G networks on SIM2 which is a known issue¹ but [it works for me](https://forum.sailfishos.org/t/release-notes-struven-ketju-4-5-0-19/15078/38) on a Xperia 10 II with 4.5.0.19 (customisations: my ofono is allowed to load the qmi plug-in which by default is disabled + the network on the SIM2 is set manually).

 * function: InfoGPS installed among other default applications for GPS testing at first installation

-* aesthetic: SIM renaming and signal strenght bar are missing in “Mobile Network(s)” config menu
+* aesthetic: SIM renaming and signal strength bar are missing in “Mobile Network(s)” config menu

 * aesthetic: in Settings:Apps page, every icon should be added a subscript-i for info²

-* The GPS failure can influence the timezone as well and without a position, Finland as default?
+* The GPS failure can influence the time zone as well and without a position, Finland as default?

 ## Software: